kotamills10/kotamills10/README.md

 ## Contact
 :email: Please feel free to get in touch with me:
-- Email:
+- Email: dakota.k.mills+github@gmail.com

-- 👋 Hi, I’m @kotamills10
-- 👀 I’m interested in ...
+- LinkedIn: [Connect with me on LinkedIn] (https://www.linkedin.com/in/dakotamills)

+## Skills
+:bar_chart: I have obtained a wealth of information and analytical skills thorugh univerity studies and online courses such as LearnSQL and DataCamp:
+- Data Analysis
+- Data Visulization (Tableau)
+- SQL and Database Management
+- Python Programming - currently studying
-- 🌱 I’m currently learning ...
+- R Programming - currently studying

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+Thank you for visiting my GitHub profile, let's connect and collaborate on some exciting data adventures!

 <!---
 kotamills10/kotamills10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.